 - Oil for frying

 Mix batter ingredients until smooth.
 Heat oil to 375°F. Dip minnows in batter and fry 2-3 minutes until golden.
 The bones become crispy and calcium-rich, while the meat stays moist inside.
+Drain on paper towels and serve immediately for maximum crunch.

 Other Cooking Methods

 Baking offers a healthier alternative.
 Toss cleaned minnows with olive oil, lemon, and herbs, then bake at 400°F for 10-12 minutes until crispy.
+This method works well for larger chubs and pikeminnows that have more substantial meat.

 Fish cakes provide another excellent option: